abmap/nanoBERT/README.md

 -----

 ## Extending nanoBERT
-nanoBERT was built on the Hugging Face framwork and can be extended to to serve as pretrained basis for a sequence classification.
-Refer to the documentation on https://huggingface.co/docs/transformers/index

 nanoBERT was built on the Hugging Face framework and can be extended to serve as pretrained basis for a sequence classification.
+It can also be finetuned to predict residues in a specific context.
 Refer to the documentation on https://huggingface.co/docs/transformers/index

 ### Citation